Search For PCV Valve That Fit Your Vehicle

 When to use a shop instead

-- →PCV valve is integrated into the intake manifold — requires manifold removal
+- →The valve is integrated into the valve cover and requires significant disassembly

 - →You're uncomfortable working around hot engine components